Sciatica

 Do It Right

-As previously mentioned use correct form, meaning, lift with your legs, not the back.
+As previously mentioned, use the correct form: lift with your legs, not the back.

-• Move smaller amounts if landscaping etc., Do it in small increments instead of one or two heavy loads.
+• Move smaller amounts of landscaping, etc., in small increments instead of one or two heavy loads.

 • Don’t twist your back while lifting.